MileHacker Logo

 • Tomar's main attractions are close, making walking a main transport method.

-• For intercity travel, trains and intercity buses offer economical alternatives to taxis.
+• For travel between cities, trains and intercity buses offer economical alternatives to taxis.

-• If renting a car, choose a smaller, fuel-efficient model for better gas consumption.
+• When renting a car, choose a smaller, fuel-efficient model for better gas consumption.

 • Consider renting a bicycle for nearby areas, a fun and affordable option.